rmawatson/pdf_bookmark_zoom_remover/README.md

 # pdf_bookmark_zoom_remover
-Remove the fixed zoom value, that constantly resets your zoom value when you click through bookmarks
+Remove the fixed zoom value that constantly resets your zoom value when you click through bookmarks.

 ## Install requirements
 `pip install pikepdf`